 Export contacts your way.

-Group your contacts by country.
+Group contacts by country.
 Find duplicates.
-Export them as CSV, Excel, TXT, or VCF.
-The whole thing runs on your phone.
+Export to CSV, Excel, TXT, or VCF.
+Runs on your phone.
 No server, no account.

 What it does